-- "Administrator" means the Administrator of the Division. - "Commission" means the Personnel Commission. - "Disability," includes, but is not limited to, physical disability, intellectual disability and mental or emotional disorder. - "Division" means the Division of Human Resource Management of the Department of Administration. - 5.
-"Essential functions" has the meaning ascribed to it in 29 C.F.R. § 1630.2.
-6. "Protective hairstyle" includes, without limitation, hairstyles such as natural hairstyles, afros, bantu knots, curls, braids, locks and twists. - "Public service" means positions providing service for any office, department, board, commission, bureau, agency or institution in the Executive Department of the State Government operating by authority of the Constitution or law, and supported in whole or in part by any public money, whether the money is received from the Government of the United States or any branch or agency thereof, or from private or any other sources.

-- [7.]
-8. "Race" includes fancestry, color, ethnic group identification, ethnic background and traits [historically] associated with race, including, without limitation, hair texture and protective hairstyles. - 9.
+- 3. "Disability," includes, but is not limited to, physical disability, intellectual disability and mental or emotional disorder. - 4.
+"Division" means the Division of Human Resource Management of the Department of Administration. - 5.
+"Essential functions" has the meaning ascribed to it in 29 C.F.R. § 1630.2. - 6.
+"Protective hairstyle" includes, without limitation, hairstyles such as braids, locks and twists. - 7.
+"Public service" means positions providing service for any office, department, board, commission, bureau, agency or institution in the Executive Department of the State Government operating by authority of the Constitution or law, and supported in whole or in part by any public money, whether the money is received from the Government of the United States or any branch or agency thereof, or from private or any other sources. - [7.]
+8. "Race" includes ancestry, color, ethnic group identification, ethnic background and traits historically associated with race, including, without limitation, hair texture and protective hairstyles. - 9.
 "Veteran" means a person who: - (a) Was regularly enlisted, drafted, inducted or commissioned in the: - (1) Armed Forces of the United States and was accepted for and assigned to active duty in the Armed Forces of the United States; - (2) National Guard or a reserve component of the Armed Forces of the United States and was accepted for and assigned to duty for a minimum of 6 continuous years; or - (3) Commissioned Corps of the United States Public Health Service or the Commissioned Corps of the National Oceanic and Atmospheric Administration of the United States and served in the capacity of a commissioned officer while on active duty in defense of the United States; and - (b) Was separated from such service under conditions other than dishonorable. - [8.]
 10. "Veteran with a service-connected disability" has the meaning ascribed to it in NRS 338.13843 and includes a veteran who is deemed to be a veteran with a service-connected disability pursuant to NRS 417.0187. - Sec.
-10.5.
-Chapter 288 of NRS is hereby amended by adding thereto a new section to read as follows:
+11. NRS 288.150 is hereby amended to read as follows: - 288.150 1.
+Except as otherwise provided in subsection [5] 6 and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropriate bargaining unit among its employees.
+If either party so requests, agreements reached must be reduced to writing.